-1) In the HPC Lab, there are three fast workstations for the modeling and preliminary code testing and a 32 TB JetStor 716F fiber connected storage for large biomedical data processing and saving.
-There are one HP9400 workstation with 4CPU and 8GB memory, one fast Windows XP workstation with 4 CPU and 64GB memory for fast visual processing and large-scale data communication.
-One extra SUN X4240 workstation with 8GB (updated to 32 GB) memory can perform fast optical network communications with bandwidth larger than 10GB.
-The Lab has purchased VASP, MedeA, CHARMM, AMBER, Wien2K, and some data processing packages for modeling and code testing.
-A HP Proliant 490c G7 blade server with 96 core and 10 GB fiber connection and a 40GB Dell Infiniband connected cluster with 32 nodes and 12 cores in each node are purchasing for high speed network, biomedical, and material modeling and HPC simulation.
+2) Data Storage & Servers: In the HPC Lab, there are three fast workstations for the modeling and preliminary code testing and a 32 TB JetStor 716F fiber connected storage for large biomedical data processing and saving.
+There are one HP9400 workstation with 4 CPU and 8 GB memory, one fast Windows XP workstation with 4 CPU and 64 GB memory for fast visual processing and large-scale data communication.
+One extra SUN X4240 workstation with 12 core and 8 GB (updatable to 32 GB) memory can perform fast optical network communications with bandwidth larger than 10 GB.
+A HP Proliant 490c G7 blade server with 36 core (three blades, updatable to 8 blades) connecting with optical VC flex-10 Enet module and i setting up for high speed network, biomedical, and material modeling, test, and mediate size HPC simulation.